 Planting an herb garden this year?
 If you haven’t considered companion herb planting, you might be missing an opportunity for a flourishing harvest!

-Companion herbs are an excellent way to maximize the benefits all of your culinary herbs have to offer.
+Companion herbs can be used for so much more than just seasoning.
+They are an excellent way to maximize the benefits all of your culinary herbs have to offer.

 Spend some time familiarizing yourself with which herbs and vegetables grow well together and which to keep apart from one another.